afni/afni_doc/background_install/miniconda.rst

 * for most projects with AFNI, you could use either of the ``py2_afni_tiny`` or ``py3_afni_tiny`` environments, described above, on their own or with their dependencies added to a pre-existing environment.
-NB: there is no strict Python 3.9 requirement for AFNI---it was just used in the example; one should be fine using Python 3.7 or higher.
+NB: there is no strict Python version requirement for AFNI.
 Since Python 2.7 is technically deprecated now, you might opt for a Python 3.\* recipe, all other things being equal.

 * *If* you will be using Prantik's older ``meica.py`` program, then you would want a Python 2.7-based environment available, such as